-Karini, A. and Stauffer, H. (2018), Dilemmas of ethical and value-oriented management: an exploratory overview of organizational management practices at Effective Altruism Geneva (EAGe), Voluntas: International Journal of Voluntary and Nonprofit Organizations (under review).
+Karini, A. and Stauffer, H. (2019), Dilemmas of ethical and value-oriented management: an exploratory overview of organizational management practices at Effective Altruism Geneva (EAGe), Nonprofit Management and Leadership (under review);

 Karini, A. (2017), Facilitators and Constraints of Policy Learning for Administrative Reform in the Western Balkans, Journal of Public Administration and Policy (NISPAcee), Volume X, Number 2, Winter 2017/18, 73-92.